Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

-How to relocate overseas with minimum effort and still leave people amazed.
+How to relocate overseas with minimum effort and leave people amazed.

-About one million Aussies are currently living overseas and working.
-There are various reasons why they want to do so – new job opportunities, being closer to family or a change of scenery – but no matter what the reason, you need to get your finances sorted before you arrive.
+Almost three million Canadians currently live or work overseas.
+There are various reasons why they want to do so – new job opportunities, moving closer to family or simply seeking a change of scenery – but no matter the reason, you need to get your finances sorted out before you arrive.

-If you’re moving overseas, you’ll need to get your Australian money into your new overseas bank account.
-Rather than send it through your bank, take a look at the options below and see if you can get a better deal.
+If you’re moving overseas, you’ll need to move some or all of your Canadian money into your new overseas bank account.
+Rather than send the money through your bank, take a look at the options below to see if you can find cheaper ways.